rnnthnysy/SoftEng2-3CS1/README.md

-## Compilation of face-to-face laboratory activities
+## Compilation of Software Engineering course activities using Java programming language